Tetrahydrocannabinol: Side effects

-Side effects of THC include red eyes, dry mouth, drowsiness, short-term memory impairment, difficulty concentrating, ataxia, increased appetite, anxiety, paranoia, psychosis (i.e., hallucinations, delusions), decreased motivation, and time dilation, among others.
+Side effects of THC can include red eyes, dry mouth, drowsiness, short-term memory impairment, difficulty concentrating, ataxia, increased appetite, anxiety, paranoia, psychosis (i.e., hallucinations, delusions), decreased motivation, and time dilation, among others.

 Chronic usage of THC may result in cannabinoid hyperemesis syndrome (CHS), a condition characterized by cyclic nausea, vomiting, and abdominal pain that may persist for months to years after discontinuation.

 Overdose

 The median lethal dose of THC in humans is not fully known as there is conflicting evidence.
 A 1972 study gave up to 90 mg/kg of THC to dogs and monkeys without any lethal effects.
 Some rats died within 72 hours after a dose of up to 36 mg/kg.
 A 2014 case study based on the toxicology reports and relative testimony in two separate cases gave the median lethal dose in humans at 30 mg/kg (2.1 grams THC for a person who weighs 70 kg; 154 lb; 11 stone), observing cardiovascular death in the one otherwise healthy subject of the two cases studied.
 A different 1972 study gave the median lethal dose for intravenous THC in mice and rats at 30–40 mg/kg.
-A 2020 fact sheet published by the US Drug Enforcement Administration stated that "[n]o deaths from overdose of marijuana have been reported."
+A 2020 fact sheet published by the US Drug Enforcement Administration stated that "no deaths from overdose of marijuana have been reported."

 Interactions

 Formal drug–drug interaction studies with THC have not been conducted and are limited.
-The elimination half-life of the barbiturate pentobarbital has been found to increase by four hours when concomitantly administered with oral THC.
+The elimination half-life of pentobarbital, a barbiturate, has been found to increase by four hours when concomitantly administered with oral THC.